 Director of Corporate Development

-Inventive, enthusiastic learner, and an indisputable extrovert with a "Get It Done" mentality, her greatest skills are connecting with people, helping companies build their brand, bringing concepts to fruition and products to the market.
+Inventive, enthusiastic learner, master troubleshooter and an indisputable extrovert with a "Get It Done" mentality, Jackie serves as a Jack of all Trades for startup companies, helping bring concepts to fruition and products to the market.

 Jackie graduated from the College of Charleston and obtained a BA in Communications in 2014.
 During her senior year capstone course, she and 30+ students were paired with the local and new-to-the-market nonprofit, The Harbor Entrepreneur Center, to study the organization’s critical needs and help raise awareness through campaign efforts.
 Jackie later secured a full-time job with this nonprofit at the culmination of the capstone.
 The HarborEC is a 501c3 with one mission: to create collision among entrepreneurs.
 The organization has a number of initiatives dedicated to growing entrepreneurship and scalable companies in the Charleston region, including an Accelerator Program for innovative startups and a number of programs specifically designed for further-staged entrepreneurs and viable companies, Forum Groups (focus groups comprised of company Founders with a minimum revenue of 250k and three employees), and many more.
 Through their programs and events, every Founder of a business is connected with mentors that have done it, experts with the skills, investors with smart capital, and a peer group of other supportive Founders.